contribute-design/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature request / Idea
-about: Suggest an idea or new feature for Testkube
+about: Suggest an idea or new feature
 title: ''
 labels: '💡 idea'
 assignees: ''